Computer Central Processing Unit, CPU- what it is & how it works

 • Control unit, CU: The Control Unit elements of the central processing unit extracts instructions from memory and decodes and executes them, and it uses the ALU where necessary.

-In some microprocessors the ALU is subdivided into two further sections that are optimised for different functions:
+In some microprocessors the ALU is subdivided into two sections

 • Arithmetic Unit, AU: This element of the central processing unit undertakes the purely arithmetic functions of adding, subtracting, etc.